quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 You'll learn how to:

-- Create a topic
+- Ingest a non-Kafka data source
 - Assign a value to a new column
 - Use `SDF.apply()` with additional operations
 - Filter with inequalities combined with and/or (`&`, `|`)
 - Get a subset/selection of columns
+- Create a Kafka topic
-- Produce resulting output to a topic
+- Produce results to a Kafka topic

 ## Outline of the Problem